Changissnz/nu_merchant_principal/README.md

 The title is from and for treachery, at least in part, is  it not?
 Cold, schematic, manipulative due to the knowledge of calculating and the choice-ability of calculation.
 A dark personality trait, some of them say, out of their self-professed desires to "spread the truth", to "bring order and equity" into the mix that is at risk of becoming spoiled.
+Privatized, cryptographic, gravitating inwards towards the center to be kept dark.
+These attributes do not appear conducive towards an open-armed embrace devoid of naivety.
+The expressive and outspoken decide it is their turn to chime in: "there must be a better way; there has to be a more effective way to involve more external sources of input, for a better world, one step, one day, one improvement at a time."